 Machado, who regularly renovates homes and resells them to new buyers, says increasing the value of your home should be a key goal of any renovation project.

 “When renovating on a budget, you need to know where to spend your cash to have maximum return,” says Machado.
 “The goal is to spend on renovations that have a return on investment.”

 One way to figure out which projects have a high return on investment (ROI) is to research comparable listings.

-“Determine the differences in sale prices between houses with and without upgrades you are considering and then get quotes for making those repairs,” suggested Machado.
+“Determine the differences in sale prices between houses with and without upgrades you are considering and then get quotes for making those repairs,” suggests Machado.
 “It’s easy at that point to tell if it’s worth it to spend your budget on the repairs.”

-Second, he says resurfacing old floors, cabinets, and appliances can go a long way.
+Second, he says resurfacing old floors, cabinets and appliances can go a long way.

 You could apply wood veneer over old cabinets, for instance, to make them look as if they’re made of solid wood all the way through.
 This project could cost at least $2,500, according to HouseLogic, and more if you go with high-quality veneer.

 Compared to the $15,000 or more you could pay for new cabinets, though, resurfacing is a lot more cost-effective.

 According to Machado, the final result is worth the effort.
 “Resurfacing adds considerable market value — without breaking the bank,” he says.